--i Include fixes made by changelists that affected files integrated into the specified files. -j jobname Limit the displayed fixes to those that include the specified job. -m max List only the first max fixes. g-opts See "Global Options" on page 534.
+-i Include fixes made by changelists that affected files integrated into the specified files. -j jobname Limit the displayed fixes to those that include the specified job. -m max List only the first max fixes. g-opts See "Global Options" on page 557.

 Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
 Revision Range?
-Level Required Yes Yes list p4 fixes //depot/proj1/Display all fixes made by submitted changelists that included any files under //depot/proj1.p4 fixes file.cDisplay all fixes made by submitted changes that included any and all revisions of file.c.p4 fixes file.c#5Display all fixes made by submitted changes that included revisions 1 through 5 of file.c.p4 fixes file.c#5,5Display only those fixes associated with the changelist in which file.c#5 was submitted.p4 fixes -c 414Display all jobs fixed by pending or submitted changelist 414. all revisions of file.c. p4 fixes file.c#5 Display all fixes made by submitted changes that included revisions 1 through 5 of file.c. p4 fixes file.c#5,5 Display only those fixes associated with the changelist in which file.c#5 was submitted. revisions 1 through 5 of file.c.p4 fixes file.c#5,5Display only those fixes associated with the changelist in which file.c#5 was submitted. p4 fixes file.c file.c#5,5 file.c#5 was submitted. p4 fixes file.c#5 p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414. p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414.
+Level Required Yes Yes list p4 fixes //depot/proj1/ Display all fixes made by submitted changelists that included any files under //depot/proj1 . p4 fixes file.c Display all fixes made by submitted changes that included any and all revisions of file.c . p4 fixes file.c#5 Display all fixes made by submitted changes that included revisions 1 through 5 of file.c . p4 fixes file.c#5,5 Display only those fixes associated with the changelist in which file.c#5 was submitted. p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414.

-To create or edit an existing job p4 job To list all jobs known to the system p4 jobs To attach a job to a particular changelist; the job is fixed by that changelist p4 fix To change the format of jobs at your site (superuser only) p4 jobspec To read information about the format of jobs at your site p4 jobspec-o p4 flush p4 [g-opts] flush [-f -L -n -q] [file[revRange] ...]
+To create or edit an existing job p4 job To list all jobs known to the system p4 jobs To attach a job to a particular changelist; the job is fixed by that changelist p4 fix To change the format of jobs at your site ( superuser only ) p4 jobspec To read information about the format of jobs at your site p4 jobspec-o p4 flush p4 [g-opts] flush [-f -L -n -q] [file[revRange] ...]